Nonstop

 Resort

-Fernie has a significant amount of advanced & expert terrain.
+Fernie has a significant amount of advanced and expert terrain.
 This means that the ski patrol need the highest levels of skill in first aid, toboggan, rope, lift and avalanche rescue - all of which they will teach you.
-However, it is essential that you already consider yourself an advanced skier when you arrive, as there is minimal ski coaching.
+However, it is essential that you already consider yourself an advanced skier when you arrive.

 Our hands-on patrol training will teach you a huge range of skills, such as avalanche control, lift evacuation, advanced first aid, terrain management, rope rescue, ski touring, snowobiling and much more.
-These are essential skills for any budding Ski Patroller that will set you up for success in the high pressured work enviroment you're training for.
+These are essential skills for any budding ski patroller that will set you up for success in the high pressured work environment you're training for.

 Qualifications